dimyG/jekyll-theme-chirpy/_posts/2021-04-23-the-pharaoh-and-the-millionaire.md

 and fulfilled if you achieve them.
 Therefore, you probably won't care much if someone else is receiving more of it, the same way that you don't probably care to receive additional food if you are already full.
 Matching opportunity with potential is an extremely difficult task.
-In contrast to the typical social benefits that have another goal, the policies that increase the wealth creation rate should be focused on the people with the biggest unused potential.
+In contrast to the typical social benefits that have another goal, **the policies that increase the wealth creation rate should be focused on the people with the biggest unused potential**.

 I also believe that all human beings should have at least access to shelter, food, medical care and education by default, but at this point, our system can't provide these to everyone without destroying the incentives that